 Master of Science (MSc) in Biomedical Engineering

-Requirements: A four-year degree in Engineering or an Honours degree in Mathematical, Physical or Computer Sciences, as given in the Faculty Handbook.
+Requirements: A four-year degree in Engineering or an Honours degree in Mathematical, Physical or Computer Sciences.

 Format: The MSc is offered on a full-time basis only.
 Completion of the degree typically takes two years.
 Two streams are offered: Stream 1 - Degree on the basis of a dissertation (code: MM054HUB05), and Stream 2 - Degree based on coursework and minor dissertation (code: MM055HUB05).
 For Stream 1, coursework to be taken during the first year is regarded as preparation for the dissertation.
 For Stream 2, more extensive coursework is required during the first year and contributes to the overall mark.